carderne/carderne.github.io/_posts/2017-04-15-modelling-hydrological-networks.md

 Then every river section has a (potentially) more accurate discharge associated with it, which is now able to vary by month and day.
 So in the example above, we could specify not only the mean power output, but also show which months we expect to have lower and higher output.

-The code for this is all with the model in the [GitHub rep](https://github.com/carderne/hydro-networks), but be aware – it takes a lot of fiddling and calibration to get useful numbers out, and precipitation and stream-gauge data often require a lot more data wrangling to make ready for the model.I was on the verge of setting up the model to calibrate against some measurements automatically, but that'll have to be a project for another day.
+The code for this is all with the model in the [GitHub rep](https://github.com/carderne/hydro-networks), but be aware – it takes a lot of fiddling and calibration to get useful numbers out, and precipitation and stream-gauge data often require a lot more data wrangling to make ready for the model.
+I was on the verge of setting up the model to calibrate against some measurements automatically, but that'll have to be a project for another day.

 ## Towards a generalised model
 From there, it's not a huge step to add other point withdrawals (such as city water requirements or a farm) and use the model to make predictions about the system.
 For example, by including projected precipitation changes and increased population (and hence increased withdrawals) we could model whether there would be a water shortfall, and in which months this would be most severe.